phyletica/phyletica.github.io/slides/git-intro/slides.md

 +This is yet another line
 ```
 <p class="fragment fade-up">
-`--staged` option shows you differences between the staging area and the current commit
+<code>--staged</code> option shows you differences between the staging area and the current commit
 </p>